CSCS cards for archaeologists – a joint statement from CIfA and FAME

-The current system whereby most archaeologists gain CSCS accreditation will change in September 2017 when the current Construction Related Occupation (CRO) card is withdrawn.
+The current system whereby most archaeologists gain CSCS accreditation changed in September 2017 when the current Construction Related Occupation (CRO) card is withdrawn.
 The CRO card was introduced in 2005 to cover occupations for which there was no nationally recognised qualification and does not require card-holders to demonstrate their skills.

-When do the changes come into force?
+When did the changes come into force?

 My CSCS card runs out next month, what should I do?